Connect with others who understand.

 The Simplicity of the Anti-Inflammatory Diet for Psoriasis and Psoriatic Arthritis

-If you’ve been researching ways to improve your psoriasis or psoriatic arthritis symptoms, you’re probably already familiar with the benefits of an anti-inflammatory diet.
+If you’ve been researching ways to improve your psoriasis or psoriatic arthritis symptoms, you’re probably familiar with the benefits of an anti-inflammatory diet.
 However, putting dietary goals into practice isn’t always as easy as it seems.
 Financial concerns, time constraints, unfamiliar ingredients, picky family members, and physical limitations can make it hard to eat well every day.

 People with psoriatic disease deal with many of the same challenges as everyone else when it comes to healthy eating.
 MyPsoriasisTeam members often share their difficulties when it comes to eating the right foods.
 “We know what we are supposed to eat,” one member wrote.
 “It seems that for me, I’m not ready to do it right.
 I can’t afford the food, am too busy to do proper meal prep, or am just too stinking tired to do it.”